junxit/us-congress-bills-114/metadata.md

 - 2015-04-21 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H2332)
 - 2015-04-21 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H2332)
 - 2015-04-22 — Received in the Senate.
+- 2015-04-23 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S2417)
+- 2015-04-23 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S2417)
+- 2015-04-27 — Message on Senate action sent to the House.